cloudmaven/documentation/pages/p/p_costing.md

 There is much more to the story so to get a sense of this we suggest looking at the case studies provided here.

-Q: Why do I want to move to the cloud?
+Q: Why would I consider moving to the cloud?

 A: Reduced risk, reduced hassle, lower cost, and massive on-demand compute power should you need it.